-Plants for planting will usually be introduced into habitats suitable for their establishment and growth.
-In such cases, most pest risk management options would be counterproductive to the intended use.
-In general, for plants for planting considered quarantine pests, the most effective risk management option is prohibition (refer to section 3.4.6).
-However, those plants may at the same time have a perceived benefit that may be considered in the decision-making process following the PRA.
+Plants for planting will usually be introduced into habitats s table for ablishment and growth.
+In such cases, most pest risk management options we ounterproductive to the intended use.
+In d be general, for plants for planting considered quarantine p ctive risk management option етт is prohibition (refer to section 3.4.6).
+Howeve may at the same time have a perceived pla benefit that may be considered in the decision llowing the PRA. making ces

-For specific situations, other pest risk management options may be pursued, including:
+For specific situations, other pest risk management option may be pursued, including:

-- requirements for growing plants under confinement - requirements for harvesting plants at a certain stage or specified time to prevent opportunities for reproduction - restriction of plants to particular locations, such as those that are marginally suitable - restriction of import to specified cultivars or clones - restrictions on the disposal of excess or waste plant material - other restrictions on planting, growing, sale, holding, transport or disposal - considering the use of codes of conduct for sale, holding, transport, planting or disposal, for example, in the form of internal rules or guidelines within the plant industry to refrain from or restrict the selling of particular plants for specific intended uses.
+- requirements for growing plants index onfineme - requirements for harvesting plan, at a constage or specified time to prevent opportunities for reproduction - restriction of plants partice.
+Joca ons, such as those that are marginally suitable - restriction of import to specified cure ars or clones - restrictions on the disrupal of excess or waste plant material - other restrictions planting rowing, sale, holding, transport or disposal - considering the user of cruces of conduct for sale, holding, transport, planting or disposal, for example, in the form of internal rules or guidelines within the plant industry to refrain from or result the characteristic particular plants for specific intended uses.

-For plants imported for consumption or processing, risk management options may include restrictions on transport, storage, locations of import and use, sale, waste disposal, time of year import takes place, and requirements regarding the processing or treatments (e.g. devitalization).
+For plants imported for consumption or processing, risk management options may include restrictions on transport, stores, locations of import and use, sale, waste disposal, time of year import takes place, and requirements regarding the processing or treatments (e.g. devitalization).